paulross/PyCppContainers/src/ReadMe.md

 ## `ext/` Files of Note

-Here is `cPyCppContainers.cpp` which provides examples of interfacing between C++ and Python with this code.
+`cPyCppContainers.cpp` provides examples of interfacing between C++ and Python with this code.
 This extension is used for the round trip performance tests.

 ## `py/` Files of Note

-This contains the Python scripts that generate C++ code into the `cpy/` directory.
+This contains the Python scripts that generates C++ code into the `cpy/` directory.
 `code_gen.py` is the main script.